 You and your representative should also be given advice to help you understand the process.

-For more information about independent advocacy, and when you may qualify for it or find it useful, see our factsheet Independent advocacy.
+For more information about independent advocacy, and when you may qualify for it or find it useful, see our factsheet Helping you get your voice heard: Independent advocacy.

 How the assessment works